 Sunrise over the lake at Earthius.
 It is breathtaking and unique every morning.

-Here is the annual garden and meadow in the front of the house this past winter.
+Here is the annual garden and Hot Spot meadow in the front of the house in winter.
 Snow is rare here in eastern NC, so it is extra magical.

-One of my stunning zinnias.
-I have made a multitude of charming bouquets for the house featuring my zinnias (see below).
+One of the stunning zinnias.
+A multitude of charming bouquets grace the house throughout the spring, summer and fall.